-Dr. Tine Buffel is a Senior Lecturer in Sociology at the University of Manchester, where she directs the Manchester Urban Ageing Research Group (MUARG) – an interdisciplinary group bringing together scholars from sociology, geography, anthropology, political science and architecture, with an interest in identifying new ways of responding to the challenges associated with population ageing in urban environments.
+Tine Buffel is Professor of Sociology and Social Gerontology at the University of Manchester, where she directs the Manchester Urban Ageing Research Group (MUARG) – an interdisciplinary group bringing together scholars from sociology, geography, anthropology, political science and architecture, with an interest in identifying new ways of responding to the challenges associated with population ageing in urban environments.

 Tine has published widely in the field of ageing, with a particular focus on social and environmental issues associated with ageing populations.
 Her research career has been distinguished by a commitment to working with community partnerships to study and address equity and social justice issues.
-Building on a background of innovative participatory and co-production methodologies with older people, she has been particularly interested in studying questions relating to neighbourhood and community life in later life, social inequality and exclusion, urban deprivation and developing ‘age-friendly’ cities and communities.
+She has been particularly interested in studying questions relating to neighbourhood and community life in later life, social inequality and exclusion, urban development and creating ‘age-friendly’ cities and communities.
 Using participatory and co-production methods, her work has received various prizes for its impact on policy and practice to improve the lives of older people.
-She is an expert member of the WHO Advisory Group on Measurement, Monitoring and Evalution of the UN Decade of Healthy Ageing and serves as an executive board member of the British Society of Gerontology, she is committed to promoting participatory and social justice approaches in ageing research.
+She is an expert member of the WHO Advisory Group on Measurement, Monitoring and Evalution of the UN Decade of Healthy Ageing and serves as an executive board member of the British Society of Gerontology.

 Before coming to the University of Manchester in 2012, Tine was a PhD student, Research associate and more recently lecturer in Educational Sciences at the Free University of Brussels (VUB).
 She holds an honorary position at VUB, where she continues to develop joint work with colleagues involved in the Belgian Ageing Studies.